 International Monetary Fund, IMF

-According to its Articles of Agreement, the IMF shall promote international monetary cooperation and macroeconomic and financial stability.
-Its purpose is to promote economic growth and better standard of living in the world, and to contribute to a balanced increase in world trade.
+The IMF is an important forum for the Riksbank’s international cooperation.
+The IMF promotes international monetary cooperation and macroeconomic and financial stability.
+Its purpose is to promote economic growth and better standards of living in the world, and to contribute to a balanced increase in world trade.

 Board of Governors

 The IMF’s highest decision-making body is the Board of Governors, on which each member country has a representative, usually the country’s central bank governor or finance minister.
 The IMF Governor for Sweden is the Governor of the Riksbank.
 The Board of Governors has delegated the right to make decisions on almost all issues to the Executive Board.

 The member countries of the IMF are represented by a total of 24 members on the Executive Board, who meet several times a week.
 Most of the member countries are grouped into constituencies that share a joint representative on the Executive Board.
 The United States, Japan, Germany, the United Kingdom, France, Russia, China and Saudi Arabia have their own representatives by virtue of their voting power.
 Sweden, which controls 0.93 per cent of the votes in the IMF, is part of the Nordic-Baltic constituency, which covers eight countries and has 3.2 per cent of the total votes.

 The International Monetary and Financial Committee (IMFC)